A new engineering theory describing oblique free surface impact by flexible plates: Partitioned FSI solver

 The mesh motion and diffusivity in the fluid domain is managed and maintained by a Laplacian operator \cite{Jasak2004, jasak2009, kassiotis2008}.
 In particular, a mesh diffusion variable, $\gamma^f$, is introduced in the Laplace operator, to update the locations of mesh points.
-There are two general methods for deriving the diffusion variable: distance-based and quality-based approaches.
-In distance-based methods, the diffusion field $\gamma^f$ is a function (linear, quadratic, or exponential) of the distance between the cell center and the nearest selected boundary; whereas in quality-based methods, the diffusion field is a function of cell quality (the cell quality can be measured by the average cell non-orthogonality, average cell skewness, and a combination of cell non-orthogonality and skewness).
-In this work, a linear distance-based method is chosen (\emph{i.e.} $\gamma^f = \frac{1}{y}$ where $y$ is the distance between the cell center and the closest moving boundary).
-The mesh motion procedure encompasses the following steps: \begin{enumerate} \item {FEM cell decomposition within the fluid: introduce additional vertices at both cell centers and face centers.
-Decompose hexahedrons into tetrahedrons and divided cell faces into triangles.} \item{Apply boundary conditions: enforce prescribed mesh motion as well as local boundary deformation along the fluid-structure interface.} \item { Construct mesh motion equation: $\nabla \cdot(\gamma^f \nabla \mathbf{u^m})=0$, where $\gamma^f$ is the diffusion field and $\mathbf{u^m}$ is the velocity field of mesh points.} \item{Solve for $\mathbf{u^m}$: the iterative Conjugate Gradient solver with Cholesky preconditioning is used in this work.} \item {Mesh update: $\Phi_{new}=\Phi_{old}+\mathbf{u^m}\Delta t$, where $\Phi_{new}$ and $\Phi_{old}$ is the new and old positions of element vertices respectively and $\Delta t$ is the time step size.} \end{enumerate}
+In this work, a linear distance-based method is chosen (\emph{i.e.,} $\gamma^f = \frac{1}{y}$ where $y$ is the distance between the cell center and the closest moving boundary).